What is electronystagmography?

-- Certain medications, such as sedatives, tranquilizers, and anti-vertigo medications
+- Certain medicines, such as sedatives, tranquilizers, and anti-vertigo medicines

 How do I get ready for an ENG test?

-- Your healthcare provider will explain the procedure to you and offer you the opportunity to ask any questions that you might have about the procedure.
+- Your healthcare provider will explain the procedure to you and you can ask any questions that you might have about the procedure.

 - You may be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.

 - You may be asked to avoid eating for at least four hours before the test.

 - Avoid caffeine and alcohol for 24 to 48 hours before the test.